 submit to Mayhem

 Mayhem invites submissions of creative prose and poetry from across Aotearoa New Zealand.
+We may also consider works from Kiwis abroad.
 We consider all original, previously unpublished works that have not been simultaneously submitted elsewhere.
 We are open to submissions at any time.

 Mayhem publishes annually in October.
 Submissions should be received no later than 1st September to be considered for that year's October issue.